-Machine learning comprises a set of techniques by which structure and correlations are extracted from data in an automatic fashion.
+Machine learning comprises a set of techniques by which structure and correlations are extracted from data in an automated fashion.
 The derived models are then used to make predictions about new situations not seen in the data.
 In the past decade, machine learning has turned from a niche discipline to a technology that is influencing more and more parts of our daily lives and the way we do science.

-In computational chemistry, a particularly successful application was the development of machine learning potentials, which vastly extend the time and length scales accessible to molecular simulations while mostly preserving the accuracy of the underlying more expensive methods (like DFT or CC) that were used to generate the data.
+In computational chemistry, a particularly successful application is the development of machine learning potentials, which vastly extend the time and length scales accessible to molecular simulations while mostly preserving the accuracy of the underlying more expensive methods (like DFT or CC) that were used to generate the data.

 Related publications: